OthelloPlusPlus/ft_irc/README.md

 </table>

 # Information
+The IRC Server has been written in C++ and runs a server that responds to IRC Protocol messages.

 ## Environment
 The project contains an [.env](.env) file which valuable information about the server.
 This includes the server name, the password for admins and the level of verbose.